particle-iot/docs/src/content/reference/ios.md

 ### Example

-Cocoapods usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
+CocoaPods usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
 Example app demonstrates - invoking the setup wizard, customizing its UI and using the returned SparkDevice instance once setup wizard completes (delegate).
 Feel free to contribute to the example by submitting pull requests.

 A new example app demonstrating the usage of Carthage installation method is available [here](https://github.com/spark/ios-app-example-carthage).

 ### Reference

-Check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/SparkSetup/) or consult the javadoc style comments in `SparkSetupCustomization.h` and `SparkSetupMainController.h` for each public method or property.
+Check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/SparkSetup/) or consult the JavaDoc style comments in `SparkSetupCustomization.h` and `SparkSetupMainController.h` for each public method or property.
 If the Device Setup library installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.

 ### Requirements / limitations

 - iOS 8.0 and up supported
-- Currently setup wizard displays on portait mode only.
+- Currently setup wizard displays on portrait mode only.
 - XCode 6.0 and up is required

 ### Installation

-#### Cocoapods
+#### CocoaPods

 Particle Device Setup library is available through [CocoaPods](http://cocoapods.org).
-Cocoapods is an easy to use dependency manager for iOS.
+CocoaPods is an easy to use dependency manager for iOS.
-You must have Cocoapods installed, if you don't then be sure to [Install Cocoapods](https://guides.cocoapods.org/using/getting-started.html) before you start:
+You must have CocoaPods installed, if you don't then be sure to [Install CocoaPods](https://guides.cocoapods.org/using/getting-started.html) before you start:
 To install the iOS Device Setup library, simply add the following line to your Podfile on main project folder:

 ```ruby
 pod "SparkSetup"
 ```

 and then run `pod update`.
-A new `.xcworkspace` file will be created for you to open by Cocoapods, open that workspace file in Xcode and you can start invoking a new instance of the setup process viewcontroller - refer to the examples above.
+A new `.xcworkspace` file will be created for you to open by CocoaPods, open that workspace file in Xcode and you can start invoking a new instance of the setup process viewcontroller - refer to the examples above.
 Don't forget to add `#import "SparkSetup.h"` to the source file in which you want to invoke setup in (that is not required for swift projects).

 #### Support for Swift projects